 “Rodeo attire” is a crucial part to every Texan’s wardrobe.
-This western style clothing includes cowboy boots, a big hat and lots of fringe.
-Also during Rodeo season, turquoise is considered a neutral.
+This western-style clothing includes cowboy boots, a big hat and lots of fringe.
+During Rodeo season, turquoise is considered a neutral.
 Boot Barn and Cavender’s Boot City offer the basics at a bargain.
 Splurge for fine western attire like ostrich boots and hand-crafted turquoise jewelry at Pinto Ranch or Lucchese.
 For trendy Rodeo pieces, visit boutiques like Hemline and French Cuff.
 Of course, there are also countless vendors on site at the Rodeo and the best are inside the NRG Center.

 Houston Rodeo parking is a pain.
 Consider using one of the many park-and-ride services or the Metrorail.
 If parking off-site, bring cash because most lots cost $10-20.
-Lyft is the official rideshare sponsor and offers live music and free snacks while passengers wait at the Lyft Lounge in the Green Lot.
-Be prepared for surge pricing and lines, if leaving right after a show ends, around 10 p.m. on weeknights.
+The Miller Lite Yellow Lot will now serve as the official pick-up and drop-off location for Uber and Lyft ride sharing.
+Although there will be tents, sofas and water stations, be prepared for surge pricing and lines, if leaving right after a show ends, around 10 p.m. on weeknights.
 However, I prefer to let the crowds die down while sipping on a glass of rosé at the Wine Garden.

 Get a badge

 My favorite Rodeo experience has been joining a committee.
 There are two types of committees, sales and service.
 The sales committees work predominately during the year to raise a minimum donation to the Rodeo.
 The service committees volunteer a minimum number of hours during the Rodeo.
-Once committee members earn their badges, they receive free admission to the fairgrounds and concerts with a guest and parking pass.
+Once committee members earn their badges, they receive free admission to the fairgrounds, concerts and shows with a guest and parking pass.

 Visit the Wine Garden